Skip to main content

 After finalizing the design and material, we start the cutting process.
 Cutting a tarp with high-precision, automated tools eliminates weak points and ensures every tarp meets exact specifications.
 Our cutting machines are adjusted to work with different materials, like thick vinyl or polyethylene, to create clean, accurate cuts.
 This careful cutting process improves seam integrity and maintains consistency for bulk orders.

 When flexibility matters, industrial-grade sewing reinforces hems, corners, and load-bearing areas.
 This hybrid approach answers the critical question: how to make a tarp that withstands real-world conditions.
 The answer lies in combining heat sealing, reinforced stitching, and strategic reinforcement at stress points.
-For materials like canvas or mesh tarps, sewing is critical to maintain flexibility while ensuring the tarp stays intact under tension.
+For materials like canvas and dump truck tarps, sewing is critical to maintain flexibility while ensuring the tarp stays intact under tension.

 Most standard orders ship within 2–3 weeks.
 Custom tarps manufacturing timelines vary based on volume, materials, and specifications.